Understanding the Java Program Structure

 Classes and Objects

-Classes and objects are the foundation of object-oriented programming (OOP) in Java.
+Classes and objects are the foundation of Java's object-oriented programming (OOP) structure.
 A class is a blueprint for an object, which defines its properties and behaviors.
 An object is an instance of a class.

 • Class Declaration: The class declaration defines the name and properties of a class.

-• Class Constructors: Constructors are special methods that are used to initialize objects.
+• Class Constructors: Constructors are particular methods that are used to initialize objects.

 • Instance Variables: Instance variables are used to store data within an object.